a-synchronous/rubico/README.md

 ```

 # Transducers
-Transducers enable us to wrangle very large or infinite streams of data in a<br>
-composable and memory efficient way.
+Transducers enable us to wrangle very large or infinite streams of data in a composable and memory efficient way.
 Say you had `veryBigData` in an array
 ```javascript
 veryBigData = [...]
 veryBigFilteredData = veryBigData.filter(datum => datum.isBig === true)
 veryBigProcessedData = veryBigFilteredData.map(memoryIntensiveProcess)
 console.log(veryBigProcessedData)
 ```
-The above is not very memory efficient because of the intermediate arrays `veryBigFilteredData`<br>
+The above is not very memory efficient because of the intermediate arrays `veryBigFilteredData` and `veryBigProcessedData`.
-and `veryBigProcessedData`.
 We're also logging out a large quantity of data at once to the console.

-With rubico, you could express the above transformation as a single pass<br>
-without incurring a memory penalty
+With rubico, you could express the above transformation as a single pass without incurring a memory penalty
 ```javascript
 veryBigData = [...]
 transform(pipe([